-SBSA's Personal & Business Banking SA business unit offers individual customers and small and medium enterprises a wide range of banking, investment and other financial services in South Africa.
-At 31 December 2015, it operated 647 branches and loan centres and approximately 7,273 ATMs and ANAs (Automated Notes Acceptors) across South Africa.
+SBSA Group's Personal & Business Banking SA business unit offers individual customers and small and medium enterprises a wide range of banking, investment and other financial services in South Africa.
+At 31 December 2016, it operated 641 branches and loan centres and 7,197 ATMs and ANAs (Automated Notes Acceptors) across South Africa.
 It also provides mobile phone and internet banking services which are an important part of providing convenient access to banking and related products.

-Personal & Business Banking SA provides a variety of products and services, including, in particular, mortgage lending to individual customers, vehicle and assets finance, lending products, card products to individuals and small and medium sized businesses, transactional products, as well as bancassurance and wealth products.
+Personal & Business Banking SA provides a variety of products and services, including in particular, mortgage lending to individual customers, vehicle and asset finance, lending products, card products to individuals and small and medium sized businesses, transactional products, as well as wealth and bancassurance products.

-For the year ended 31 December 2015, Personal & Business Banking SA recorded profit attributable to the ordinary shareholder of R9,616 million, an increase of 11.8 per cent. on the prior year.
-Net interest income of R27,470 million for the year ended 31 December 2015 constituted 61.0 per cent. of the division's total income (compared to R24,902 million and 59.4 per cent. for the previous financial year) and non-interest income amounted to R17,554 million, an increase of 3.3 per cent. compared to the previous financial year.
-Total operating expenses amounted to R24,413 million, up 8.5 per cent., mainly due to growth in information technology spend, depreciation and amortisation as a result of continued investment in digital capabilities and enhanced core banking platforms.
+For the year ended 31 December 2016, Personal & Business Banking SA recorded profit attributable to the ordinary shareholder of R10,820 million, an increase of 11.9 per cent. on the prior year.
+Net interest income of R30,399 million for the year ended 31 December 2016 constituted 61.9 per cent. of the division's total income (compared to R27,533 million and 61.0 per cent. for the previous financial year), was assisted by the benefit of a positive endowment effect of higher average interest rates, improved margins following stricter pricing concessions and balanced assets growth, whilst non-interest income amounted to R18,707 million, an increase of 6.4 per cent. compared to the previous financial year, largely attributed to higher services fees, electronic banking fees and increased card based commissions due to growth in transactional volumes and annual fee increases.
+Total operating expenses amounted to R27, 202 million up 11.3 per cent. due to increased operational risks losses as a result of debit card fraud and ATM bombings, higher amortisation charge driven by the capitalisation of core banking projects and increased premises costs as a result of increases in maintenance and branch revamp costs.
+The following table presents a summary of Personal & Business Banking SA's main performance indicators for the years ended 31 December 2016 and 2015.